DiddiLeija/ideas/README.md

-# ideas
+# DiddiLeija's Log

-A bunch of pages with ideas/articles/etc. This site must be deployed at [DiddiLeija.github.io](https://diddileija.github.io/log) :wink:
+A bunch of pages with updates/ideas/articles/etc. This site must be deployed at [DiddiLeija.github.io/log](https://diddileija.github.io/log) :wink:

+If you catch any issue, just [let me know!](https://github.com/DiddiLeija/log/issues)